 Wolverines belong to the weasel family.
 They are often mistaken as small bears, and like bears, wolverines have thick coats and can readily survive in the Arctic.
 Wolverines are ferocious predators and have been known to travel up to 24km in a day in search of food!

-Learn more: National Geographic Kids
+Learn More: National Geographic Kids

 16. Wolf

-Wolves are the biggest creature in the canine family and are fiercely devoted to their packs.
+Wolves are the biggest creatures in the canine family and are fiercely devoted to their packs.
 They communicate by howling and are highly territorial.
 These carnivorous predators primarily feed on rabbits, deer, fish, and birds.

-Learn more: International Wolf Center
+Learn More: International Wolf Center

 17. Water Buffalo